-Authorised officer 79.- An authorised officer may be accompanied, and assisted in the exercise of may be accompathe officer's powers (including under a warrant issued under section 78), by such nied by others. other authorised officers, members of the Garda Síochána or other persons as the authorised officer reasonably considers appropriate.
-Offence to 80.- (1) A person commits an offence if the person, without reasonable excuse obstruct, interfere or fail to (a) obstructs or interferes with an authorised officer in the exercise of the comply with officer's powers under this Chapter, or request. (b) fails to comply with a requirement, or request made by an authorised officer, under section 77 (including as applied by section 78).
-(2) A person who commits an offence under this section is liable, on summary conviction, to a fine not exceeding €5,000 or imprisonment for a term not exceeding 12 months (or both).
-(3) A reference in this section to an authorised officer includes a member of the Garda Síochána or other person who is accompanying and assisting the officer in accordance with section 79.
-Self-incrimination 81.- Nothing in this Chapter requires a person to answer questions if to do so auestions of might tend to incriminate the person. authorised officers.
-Production of 82. - Nothing in this Chapter requires the production of any document or information documents or subject to legal privilege. information not required in certain circumstances.
-Disclosure or 83.-(1) The disclosure or production of any information or document by a person production not to in accordance with this Chapter shall not be treated as a breach of any restriction be treated as under any enactment or rule of law on disclosure or production by the person or any breach or to other person on whose behalf the information or document is disclosed or produced. affect lien.
-(2) The production referred to in subsection (1) of any item forming part of the documents relating to the business of a designated person shall not prejudice any lien that the designated person or any other person claims over that item.
+- 80.- (1) A person commits an offence if the person, without reasonable excuse- - (a) obstructs or interferes with an authorised officer in the exercise of the officer's powers under this Chapter, or - (b) fails to comply with a requirement, or request made by an authorised officer, under section 77 (including as applied by section 78). - (2) A person who commits an offence under this section is liable, on summary conviction, to a fine not exceeding €5,000 or imprisonment for a term not exceeding 12 months (or both). - (3) A reference in this section to an authorised officer includes a member of the Garda Síochána or other person who is accompanying and assisting the officer in accordance with section 79.

+Self-incrimination - auestions of authorised officers.

+81.- Nothing in this Chapter requires a person to answer questions if to do so might tend to incriminate the person.

+Production of documents or information not required in certain circumstances.

+82. - Nothing in this Chapter requires the production of any document or information subject to legal privilege.

+Disclosure or be treated as breach or to affect lien.

+- 83.- (1) The disclosure or production of any information or document by a person production not to in accordance with this Chapter shall not be treated as a breach of any restriction under any enactment or rule of law on disclosure or production by the person or any other person on whose behalf the information or document is disclosed or produced. - (2) The production referred to in subsection (1) of any item forming part of the documents relating to the business of a designated person shall not prejudice any lien that the designated person or any other person claims over that item.